-Note: The 5330 appliance does not have internal disk space available for backups or storage.
-The space available from the Primary Storage Shelf and up to two Expansion Storage Shelves can be used for backups.
+Note: The 53xx compute node does not have internal disk space available for backups or storage.
+The space available from the Primary Storage Shelf and up to five Expansion Storage Shelves can be used for backups.

-This appliance version allows for easy expansion of existing NetBackup environments that have NetBackup 7.7.1 or greater installed.
+This appliance version allows for easy expansion of existing NetBackup environments that have NetBackup 8.1 and 8.1.1 or greater installed.
 The appliance also includes its own browser-based interface.
 This interface is used for local administration of the network, internal disk storage, tape libraries and much more.